workloads/.github/PRIVACY.md

 ## What do we do with data of minors?

-We do not target minors with our website.
+We don't target minors with our website.

 If you are a minor when you visit our website, we assume that you have received parental permission before your visit.